Equity, Diversity, Inclusion & Belonging

 Community Involvement

-Under the leadership of President Woetzel, the EDIB Taskforce was assembled in June 2019 to spearhead the work and values of EDIB at Juilliard.
-The Taskforce is comprised of staff and faculty members from across the school, and this group meets monthly to explore best practices, review recommendations, and develop strategies that connect current efforts with ongoing planning and development.
-The EDIB Taskforce has been central to developing the EDIB Foundational Workshop and the EDIB pillar of the Juilliard Strategic Plan.
+The EDIB Council, formerly Taskforce, was assembled in June 2019 to spearhead the work and values of EDIB at Juilliard.
+The Council is comprised of staff and faculty members from across the school, and this group meets regularly to explore best practices, review recommendations, and develop strategies that connect current efforts with ongoing planning and development.